 Rhumbar The Mirage, 3400 S Las Vegas Blvd, Las Vegas, NV 89109

 Best For People Watching: Chandelier Bar

 The Steak House feels out-of-place in the buzzing, crowded casino of Circus Circus.
-It’s unobtrusive frontier opens into a traditional setting and we were lucky enough to be given a great table right in front of the chefs who prepare all the steaks on the hot grill.
-As steaks go, it was up there with some of finest I have ever eaten.
-The meat was so tender and it was cooked perfectly medium rare.
+Its unobtrusive frontier opens into a traditional setting and we were lucky enough to be given a great table right in front of the chefs who prepare all the steaks on the hot grill.
+As steaks go, it was up there with some of the finest I have ever eaten.
+The meat was so tender and it was cooked perfectly medium-rare.
 I was way too greedy.
-When the lovely waiter looked me up and down and asked if I was sure I wanted a 14 ounce steak, I nodded enthusiastically.
+When the lovely waiter looked me up and down and asked if I was sure I wanted a 14-ounce steak, I nodded enthusiastically.
 Could I eat even half of it, could I heck!
 I did feel very guilty for wasting such amazing food, and at such good value for money.
 I had to roll myself out of the restaurant, especially after we polished off a bottle of Cab Sav, too.

 Circus Circus Hotel and Resort 2880 S Las Vegas Blvd, Las Vegas, NV 89109